 - Acceptance frees us from analysis paralysis.
 Often we go round and round in circles trying to figure out why something is the way it is.
 This can go on in years, even if we’re in therapy.
 The first step to moving forward is acceptance of reality.

 - Acceptance can be a gesture of gratitude.
-Instead of assuming the role of a victim and “why did this happen to me”, we can choose to say (even if it feels awkward), “Thank you for this experience.
+Instead of assuming the role of a victim and “why did this happen to me”, we can choose to say (even if it’s with gritted teeth), “Thank you for this experience.
 I will learn what I can from it.
 I will be part of the solution.”

 - Acceptance strengthens us psychologically.
 If we avoid feelings or a situation, our “courage” muscle atrophies, and we become weaker over time.
 We also become more inclined to avoid things in the future, due to our avoidance becoming more and more of an engrained habit.
 When we accept something, we stand our ground, and we learn that we can indeed take what we thought we couldn’t take.
 This builds our courage, which we’ll need for the next challenge that comes along.